marina601/discover-malta/README.md

 -	Couples who are looking to explore different parts of the island
 -	People looking for unique experiences during their holidays
 -   Tourists looking to book and organize their holiday before arriving at their destination
--   Tourists and locals looking for last minute-deals
+-   Tourists and locals looking for last-minute deals.

 ##### back to [content](#table-of-content)